 These questions are just guidelines to help you get started.
 This is your business – build your targets to meet your goals.
 Success is having the company you want, not the company somebody else thinks you should have!

-Go back over your audit information and consider how many – and what types – of content you’ll need to meet the goals you have just outlined.
-Generally speaking, one blog post per week with two social media platform posts daily is sufficient for most early stage online businesses.
+Go back over your audit information and consider how many and what types of content you’ll need to meet the goals you have just outlined.
+Generally speaking, one blog post per week with two social media platform posts daily is sufficient for most online businesses.

-For example, if you sell pumpkin spice pie kits, putting extra emphasis on the months leading up to Halloween with new blog, video, and social media posts makes sense.
+For example, if you sell pumpkin spice pie kits, putting extra emphasis on the months leading up to Halloween with a new blog, video, and social media posts makes sense.
 Once November comes around, lessening your frequency and variety of content of the months that immediately follow would be a good plan.
 YOu may also want to add paid advertising to the mix.

 If blog posts take three days to write and two days to edit and publish, one a week is great.
 But if you enjoy taking a week to draft your blogs then consider updating your site every ten days, instead of once weekly.

 Mix up your buyer characters and content type to ensure a comprehensive assortment and coverage for all areas.
-The goal is to have a fully rounded calendar that contains a variety of topics, content format, and buyer characters.
+The goal is to have a fully rounded calendar that contains a variety of topics, content formats, and buyer characters.

 Finally, make a list of SEO keywords and the desired call to action (CTA) for each blog post for each buying cycle phase